pierre-vigier/Perl6-Math-Matrix/README.md

 ### [diagonal](#accessors)

-Without an argument it returns values of main diagonal elements as a list.
+Without an argument it returns the values of main diagonal elements as a list.
+The main diagonal runs from the left upper corner and going in each step one cell down and one right the reach the next element of the main diagonal.
 Use the optional parameter to get any other parallel diagonal.
 Positive value for the ones above - negative below and 0 for the main diagonal.
 The matrix does not have to be a quadratic ([square](#is-square)).

     say Math::Matrix.new([[1,2],[3,4]]      ).diagonal    : (1, 4)
     say Math::Matrix.new([[1,2],[3,4]]      ).diagonal(1) : (2)